xw2519/HLP-Project-2022-Team-8/README-lg519.md

 Section 2 on my file is lines : 627- 1104

-I am responsible for the Rotaton and Center field of Symbol (together with xw2519).
-Lines 41 and 51
+I am responsible for the Center field of Symbol .
+Line 41

 I am responsible for the SymbolsCount field of model.
 Line 59